Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

         - Confirm all four 'Buy' buttons direct to an external link
     - Confirm additional text content below scrollable div is present.
     - Confirm content is visible and displaying per stylesheet.
+    - (On displays over 992 px) Confirm layout changes to row.
+        - Hero artwork to appear on left side, merchandise selecton to appear on right.
+        - Confirm content is is visible and displays correctly.

     Footer
      - Follow footer steps above.

+    *******************
+    * Contact page *
+    * /bag-some-lemons.html  *
+    *******************

+    Header
+    - Follow above header steps.

+    Contact Hero Artwork.
+Confirm that,
+        - SVG Artwork is visible, displaying and aligned correctly.
+    - Confirm section title is visible, displayed and spaced correctly.
+    - Confirm section text content is visible, displayed and spaced correctly.
+    - Confirm form input fields are displaying and aligned correctly.
+    - Confrim data entry into form input feilds.
+    - Confirm data entered is styled per stylesheet.
+    - Confirm email form input field validates data entered.
+    - Confirm form submit button is functioning.
+    - (Mobile/Tablet Only - under 992px) - Confirm content is arranged in a column.
+    - (On displays over 992 px) Confirm layout changes to row.
+        - Hero artwork to appear on left side, contact form to appear on right.
+        - Confirm content is is visible and displays correctly.

     **Displaying correctly = Adhering to CSS rules specified on stylesheet.css*